I’m a huge advocate of making things easy for your donors.

 This letter is a summary of your 2010 contributions for your income taxes.
 If you have any questions, please don’t hesitate to call or email me.
 Thank you so much.”

-I love that there’s a summary of what the organization has accomplished during the year and a bit of what’s to come in 2011.
+I love that there’s a summary of what the organization has accomplished during the year and a bit of what’s to come in the new year.